Note Guidelines¶

 Content Guidelines

-Immediate Source of Acquisiton notes indicate the person or corporate body from which the Reuther received the collection and the date on which it was received.
+An Immediate Source of Acquisition note indicates the person or corporate body from which the Reuther received the collection and the date it was received.

 Boilerplate Language

-The [collection title] were donated to the Walter P. Reuther Library in [date] by [donor].
+The [collection title] were/was donated to the Walter P. Reuther Library in/on [date] by [donor].

 Processing Information¶